raul23/pyebooktools/README.rst

 General options
 ---------------
-Most of these options are part of the common library `lib.py`_ and may affect some or all of the scripts.
+Most of these options are part of the common library `lib.py`_ and may affect some or all of the subcommands.

 General control flags
 ^^^^^^^^^^^^^^^^^^^^^